Joseph-Hirsh/orientx/README.md

 6. Install the plugin:

     ```pip install .```
 7. Add X account credentials to `assets/credentials.ini` (use accounts that you would not mind getting banned!).
 The credentials file contains a template, so adding accounts should be straightforward.
+It is advised to add more than one account.

 8. You may be asked to enter `playwright install` when you scrape for the first time.
 You can do that now, or when prompted.